Wynne Ellis: Political life

 In 1831 Ellis withdrew his candidature for the aldermanic ward of Castle Baynard to contest the parliamentary representation of Leicester.
 As an advanced liberal he sat for Leicester from 4 May 1831 to 29 December 1834 and again from 22 March 1839 to 23 July 1847.
 He was an advocate for the total repeal of the corn laws, of free trade generally, of reform in bankruptcy, and of greater freedom in the law of partnership.
 In the committees of the House of Commons he exercised considerable influence.
 He left political life in 1847.

 Personal life

 Ellis purchased the manor of Ponsbourne Park, Hertfordshire, in 1836, and sold it in May 1875.
-He was a justice of the peace both for Hertfordshire and Kent, and was pricked to serve as sheriff for the latter county, but was excused in consideration of his having discharged corresponding duties for Hertfordshire in 1851–2.
+He was a justice of the peace both for Hertfordshire and Kent, and was picked to serve as sheriff for the latter county, but was excused in consideration of his having discharged corresponding duties for Hertfordshire in 1851–2.
 He also owned Tankerton Tower, near Canterbury.
 It was a family property, inherited by his wife from her maternal uncle.
 He extended it substantially as a house which came to be known as Whitstable Castle.

 Ellis had an intense dislike of betting, horseracing, and gambling, though he was a lover of other sports.
 He died at his residence, 30 Cadogan Place, Sloane Street, London on 20 November 1875 and was buried with his wife, who had died in 1872, at All Saints Whitstable.